Role

 Research areas

-I started my academic career interested in immigrants’ – particularly Muslim women’s – experiences of migrating into the EU.
+I started my research career interested in immigrants’ – particularly Muslim women’s – experiences of migrating into the EU.
 This was the focus of my initial postgraduate research at Honours and Masters level.
 But, jobs in gender studies and politics were hard to come by at that stage and I was offered part-time work teaching literacy and writing to first year students struggling to bridge the gap between school and university.
 This work led me to a university-based writing centre in Cape Town, which I managed for 6 years, learning a great deal about academic literacies, writing, and the politics of knowledge and knowing in higher education.

 External activity